programinglive/zettly/docs/reference/FOCUS_FEATURE.md

 1. **User logs in and views dashboard**
    - FocusGreeting component loads
    - Fetches current focus via `/focus/current` endpoint
-   - If no active focus, shows "Set Focus" button
+   - If no active focus has ever been created in the current session, the enlarged dialog automatically opens so the user can set one immediately (afterward, it can still be opened manually)

 2. **User sets a focus**
    - Clicks "Set Focus" button